-These consolidated financial statements have been prepared using International Financial Reporting Standards ("IFRS") applicable to a going concern, which contemplates the realization of assets and the settlement of liabilities in the normal course of business for the foreseeable future as they come due.
+These condensed interim consolidated financial statements have been prepared using International Financial Reporting Standards ("IFRS") applicable to a going concern, which contemplates the realization of assets and the settlement of liabilities in the normal course of business for the foreseeable future as they come due.
 The financial statements do not reflect adjustments to the carrying amounts of assets and liabilities, the reported expenses and the statement of financial position classification used that would be necessary if the going concern assumption were not appropriate.
 Such adjustments could be material.
-To date, the Company has not earned revenue and has an accumulated deficit of \$20,210,468 as at December 31, 2021 (December 31, 2020 - \$12,962,128).
-As at December 31, 2021, the Company had cash and cash equivalents of \$3,565,712 (December 31, 2020 - \$3,605,289) and working capital of \$1,440,563 (December 31, 2020 - working capital of \$490,142).
+To date, the Company has not earned revenue and has an accumulated deficit of \$21,305,116 as at March 31, 2022 (December 31, 2021 - \$20,210,468).
+As at March 31, 2022, the Company had cash and cash equivalents of \$1,687,538 (December 31, 2021 - \$3,565,712) and working capital of \$565,157 (December 31, 2021 - \$1,440,563).
 The Company has historically relied on financings to fund its operations and repay its liabilities; while the Company has been successful in the past, there can be no assurance that it will be able to raise sufficient funds in the future.
 These conditions and events may cast significant doubt on the Company's ability to continue as a going concern.
 Management is actively pursuing financing and alternative funding options and is minimizing discretionary expenditures where prudent.